raspberrypi/documentation/raspbian/applications/camera.md

 Possible options are:

-- Auto: use automatic exposure mode
+- auto: use automatic exposure mode
-- Night: select setting for night shooting
+- night: select setting for night shooting
-- Nightpreview:
+- nightpreview:
-- Backlight: select setting for backlit subject
+- backlight: select setting for backlit subject
-- Spotlight:
+- spotlight:
-- Sports: select setting for sports (fast shutter etc.)
+- sports: select setting for sports (fast shutter etc.)
-- Snow: select setting optimised for snowy scenery
+- snow: select setting optimised for snowy scenery
-- Beach: select setting optimised for beach
+- beach: select setting optimised for beach
-- Verylong: select setting for long exposures
+- verylong: select setting for long exposures
-- Fixedfps: constrain fps to a fixed value
+- fixedfps: constrain fps to a fixed value
-- Antishake: antishake mode
+- antishake: antishake mode
-- Fireworks: select setting optimised for fireworks
+- fireworks: select setting optimised for fireworks

 Note that not all of these settings may be implemented, depending on camera tuning.